DataSift

 Click to flip

-Hot (1-2 days), Warm (15 days), Cold (45 days).
-Tags set follow-up cadence.
+Hot (every 2 days), Warm (15 days), Cold (45 days).
+Temperature IS the follow-up cadence the lead needs, not when they want to sell.
 Never deleted, only changed.

 Sequence